-A family sleepover is a fun and magical tradition to do under the lights of the Christmas tree.
+A family sleepover is a fun and magical Christmas tradition for families to do under the lights of the Christmas tree.

-Others suggested a kids sleepover in the living room, in one kid’s bedroom, or even in the basement (so Santa doesn’t wake them).
+Others suggested a kids’ sleepover in the living room, in one of the bedrooms, or even in the basement (so Santa doesn’t wake them!).

 We always slept in the same room as siblings but never seemed to get much sleep that night…haha!

 Other Christmas Eve Activities

 Some families actually have Christmas at midnight.
 They open presents, eat treats, and do all of the normal Christmas morning activities.
 (This is definitely one of the more unique Christmas traditions that was shared but could be really fun to try.)

 I also like the idea of turning off all the lights and reading ‘Twas the Night Before Christmas on Christmas Eve or holding a family talent show.

 Growing up, my dad’s side of the family would always gather for a big Christmas Eve party.

 My grandma had red ornaments with all of our names written on them.

 We would start with the youngest family member and go one by one making a wish or resolution for the new year as we placed our ornament on the tree.